Senate map favors the GOP. But Steve Daines won’t predict a ‘red wave.’

 The Montanan was fully in sync with Senate Republican Leader Mitch McConnell, who also tempered expectations in a Politico interview published Thursday morning by focusing on the number 51.
 That means control of the chamber, the Senate minority leader said, “no matter who’s elected president.”

-Never mind that Republicans have the most favorable Senate map in a decade, with one Democrat-held seat already certain to flip – that of retiring Sen. Joe Manchin of West Virginia.
-Seven more are ranked as either tossups or “lean Democrat,” according to the Cook Political Report.
+Never mind that Republicans have the most favorable Senate map in a decade, with one Democratic-held seat already certain to flip – that of retiring Sen. Joe Manchin of West Virginia.
+Seven more are ranked as either toss-ups or “lean Democrat,” according to the Cook Political Report.

 And that’s not including Maryland, where former Gov. Larry Hogan, a moderate Republican, rocked the solid-blue state’s politics in February by jumping into the race to fill a retiring Democratic senator’s seat.
 Mr. Hogan leads in the polls, but it’s early and the Democrats don’t yet have a nominee.

-Mr. Daines has also broken with his NRSC predecessor, Senator Scott, by actively recruiting candidates in the primaries that he believes can win in November, unlike the last two cycles, when “candidate quality” (to quote Senator McConnell) was found wanting.
-The NRSC chair has effectively cleared the field in several key races, including Pennsylvania, Montana, Nevada, and Arizona – and put Maryland in play by recruiting Mr. Hogan.
+Mr. Daines has also broken with his NRSC predecessor, Senator Scott, by actively recruiting candidates in the primaries who he believes can win in November, unlike in the last two cycles, when “candidate quality” (to quote Senator McConnell) was found wanting.
+The NRSC chair has effectively cleared the field in several key races, including in Pennsylvania, Montana, Nevada, and Arizona – and put Maryland in play by recruiting Mr. Hogan.
 And unlike Mr. McConnell, Mr. Daines has a good relationship with former President Donald Trump, the party’s presumptive presidential nominee.

 The following excerpts from the breakfast have been lightly edited for length and clarity: